 - Ultraman went one better with the Science Patrol having a standard communicator pin that was even smaller than the type in Star Trek: The Next Generation.
 All the agents have to do is pull up a tiny antenna to activate it and send a message.

 - Stephen Colbert once had a shoe phone on The Colbert Report.
 It was just a telephone receiver glued to the bottom of a shoe, complete with trailing cord.
 "Just looking at it, you wouldn't know it was a phone! ...
 And just wearing it, you wouldn't know it was a shoe."
+And in another Cold War Update, his watch is also a gun.
+You can't tell!

 - In Kamen Rider Kiva, it's revealed that the IXA Riser used to access IXA's Super Mode was, in fact, his mouthpiece the whole time.